Milos Accommodation – Where To Stay In Milos

 The Hellenistic Ancient Theater and the Catacombs of Milos are a few nearby ancient relics that can still be seen in this region, even though the old settlement of Klima was eventually abandoned.

-Today, most of them have been completely renovated and are being utilized as tourist lodgings, making it possible to enjoy your vacation in Milos with the sea just outside your door.
+Today, most of them have been completely renovated.
+They are being utilized as tourist lodgings, making it possible to enjoy your vacation in Milos with the sea just outside your door.
 They make an excellent choice for romantic couples due to their limited housing capacity and the charming environment of the village.

 A reservation is required at least a few days in advance at the few eateries in this region if you want to eat there.
 As there is a small, pebble-covered beach in the village, you can also go swimming there, though not many tourists visit it.
 Take the route from Triovasalos village to get to Klima by car.
 From Adamas station, you can also take a bus to go there.